teaching-on-testbeds/re_warm_start_nn/warm_starting_nn_training.md

     if checkpoint is not None:
         model.load_state_dict(torch.load(checkpoint, map_location=device)['model'])

-    print(f"Training {'warm-starting' if checkpoint is not None else 'random initialized'} ResNet-18 model with SGD optimizer" \
+    print(f"Training {'warm-starting' if checkpoint is not None else 'random initialized'} " \
-                                                                f" on {'50%' if use_half_data else '100%'} of cifar10 dataset")
+        f"ResNet-18 model with SGD optimizer on {'50%' if use_half_data else '100%'} of cifar10 dataset")

-    # Dictionary to store final outputs
-    result = {}
+    # initialize training varaibles
     train_accuracies = []
     stop_indicator = False
     model_name = 'resnet18'